 Polysomnographic technologists prepare patients for procedures, obtain medical histories, and perform diagnostic sleep studies.
 They develop a good rapport with their patients and comfort them and treat problems encountered during the recording procedure, which can last 8 hours for an overnight sleep study.
 They act as eyes and ears for specially trained doctors who later review and interpret the data.
 Considerable individual initiative, reasoning skill, and sound judgment are expected of the polysomnographic technologist.

-Polysomnography classes may be held during the day.
-Students are expected to participate in classroom, laboratory, and clinical experiences.
-Clinical experiences will be held at night.
-The program consists of five semesters.
-Graduates of the Polysomnography program are eligible to apply to take the registry exam offered by the Board of Registered Polysomnographic Technologists (BRPT).
+The program may take 4-5 semesters, depending on a student’s coursework.
+Polysomnography classes are held during the day and students are expected to participate in classroom, laboratory and clinical rotations.
+Clinical rotations occur during evening hours.
+Polysomnography is offered in a hybrid (online and seated) format.
+A total of 288 clinical hours are required in the program.
+Upon completion of the Polysomnography program, graduates are eligible to apply to take the registry exam offered by the Board of Registered Polysomnographic Technologists (BRPT).

 The Polysomnography program begins in the Fall Semester.
 Admission to the program is based upon receipt of the CVCC application for admission in student services.
 Completion of all minimum requirements, as listed on the attached “Minimum Requirements” sheet, the number of vacancies in the program, and the competitive selection process.
 To begin the admissions process, complete the CVCC Application for Admissions and return it to the College.

 All applicants are encouraged to apply for financial aid.
 To determine eligibility, an applicant must first complete the “Free Application for Federal Student Aid”.
-This application is available in Student Services.
 For information on financial aid and scholarships, contact the Financial Aid Office at (828) 327-7000, ext.
 4214 or 4450.

 For more information about the Polysomnography program, contact: